crystal-community/kiwi/README.md

 # Kiwi

-A unified interface for Key/Value storages.
+A unified interface for key/value stores.
 Implemented in Crystal.

 ## Installation